attack-monkey/react-fn/README.md

 ## State

-Rather than State existing within the components, it is stored in a single global state object.
+Rather than State existing within components, it is stored in a single State object.
 State is just a pure javascript object (no methods).
 State is passed into the first component and can be passed down to child components.

-Changing state is done in Actions via the `fn.updateState` method...
+Changing state is done by Actions via the `fn.updateState` method...

 Let's say your state is